ramirezjag00/group-exports-last-autofix/README.md

 # **Export fixes** for `eslint-plugin-import` using `Bash`

 ## Why? 🤔
-- You're dealing with thousands of js/ts files with these and just want to make things prettier by putting exports at the bottom but there's no auto-fix yet like [this thread](https://github.com/import-js/eslint-plugin-import/issues/1871)
+- You're dealing with thousands of js/ts files with these syntaxes and just want to make things prettier by putting exports at the bottom but there's no autofix yet

 ## Rules to fix
 - [import/exports-last](https://github.com/import-js/eslint-plugin-import/blob/v2.25.3/docs/rules/exports-last.md)